vishwas-r/CanvasJS-Figma-Plugin/README.md

 ## Installation
 - Clone this repository or download the ZIP file.
 - Open Figma and go to **Plugins > Development > Import Plugin from Manifest**.
-- Select the manifest.json file from this repository.
+- Select the manifest.json file from src folder of this repository.

 ## How to Use
 1. **Prepare Your Chart Options**